-The winery is located in the municipality of Fargues in the area Sauterne
+The estate is located in the municipality of Fargues in the area Sauterne

 in 1855 it was classified as "Deuxième Cru Classé" (Sauternes).
-The vineyards cover 16 hectares and are planted with Semillon (70%), Sauvignon Blanc (25%) and Muscadelle (5%).
-The noble sweet wine matures in barriques for 12 months.
+The vineyards cover 16 hectares and are planted with Sémillon (70%), Sauvignon Blanc (25%) and Muscadelle (5%).
+The noble sweet wine is aged in barriques for 12 months.